alastair87-cyf/fundamentals-course/lessons/lesson-1.md

 4. Here you can provide a link to homework that you have completed, or upload a file

 Go ahead and submit the first assignment now, "first assignment: what's your favourite music?", so that we can see Google Classroom is working for you!

-## Tips for success

-[Here is a list of some tips for success on the course](../other-resources/tips-for-success.md).
-We'll discuss some of these next week, and add to these as we progress.

-Make sure you understand the first tip now \("don't hide when you don't know"\).
-If you have questions, let the volunteers know.
-You can use the raise hand button in the chat tools, or ask a question in the chat thread.

 ## Coursework \(75 minutes\)